What is the Speech Banana Audiogram?

 High Frequency Hearing Loss

-High-frequency hearing loss is one of the leading types of hearing loss today.
-If someone is experiencing hearing loss with sounds that are between the frequencies 200 Hertz (Hz) - 8000 Hertz (Hz) this is considered high-frequency hearing loss to professionals.
-Common symptoms generally range from difficulty hearing when people are speaking and often those with higher pitches (i.e. children and women.)
-Some other things that may be challenging for those that suffer from high-frequency hearing loss is talking on the cellphone, hearing someone at the door (even the doorbell), or the birds chirping.
+High-frequency hearing loss is one of the most common types of hearing loss today.
+If someone is experiencing difficulty hearing sounds that are between 2000 Hertz (Hz) - 8000 Hertz (Hz), this is considered high-frequency hearing loss by professionals.
+Commonly, people with high frequency hearing loss will have difficulty hearing when people are speaking, especially those with higher pitch voices such as children and women.
+Some other things that may be challenging for those that suffer from high-frequency hearing loss is: talking on the phone, hearing doorbells or alarms, or even hearing the chirping of birds while they're outside..

 Neosonic hearing amplifiers are designed to help with high frequency hearing loss by boosting sounds that have a frequency of 2000 Hz or higher.
 So if you have this kind of hearing problem, Neosonic hearing instruments can provide you with a pleasant hearing experience instantly.
 Our team has worked diligently to provide customers with three different models to fit everyone's financial and lifestyle needs!

 The MX-RIC model is easy to use, compact and discreet, comfortable for daily wear, and features a receiver-in-canal design to provide the best clarity and a natural sound experience compared to sound tube based hearing aids.
 It is also water-resistant and features a quick charge function that lets you fully charge the devices in one and a half hours.
 We recommend this product to those suffering from mild to moderate hearing loss.